LRozeboom/LRozeboom/README.md

 ## Hi there 👋

 I currently work as software engineer at Ilionx.
 I specialize in backend web development in .NET, but also have experience with C++, Python and TypeScript.
-I am especially interested in learning more about software architecture.
+I am especially interested in learning more about game development and software architecture.

 ## ⚡ Technologies I have experience with: